General Education and Integrative Requirements for the Baccalaureate Degree

 Courses currently certified for these categories are listed on the General Education website.

 Students may satisfy the General Education requirements in force in the year they entered UH Hilo or any of the UH campuses, as long as they have maintained continuous enrollment.
-The Catalog Choice and Retroactivity policy and the Catalog Declaration form for students to fill out are located online.
+The Catalog Choice and Retroactivity policy (PDF) and the Catalog Declaration form (PDF) for students to fill out are located online.
 Please see your advisor if you wish to know more about this option.

 To earn the baccalaureate degree, students must also complete the requirements for their major; these are found in the Undergraduate Education section of the catalog